Mustafa-hub-maker/cosi-grb-tier1/README.md

-nice work getting it live! i couldn’t load the page directly from here (github’s page needs scripts), but based on the three files you said are in the repo, here’s a polished, skimmable **README.md** you can paste as-is. it’s formatted for your exact filenames:

----

 # 🚀 COSI GRB — Tier-1 Simulations

 > Compact, reproducible **COSI** GRB simulations to visualize the **CDS ring** signature and bootstrap first-pass **ML experiments**.